With an adult female, Dobson Fly, at a pond of my boyhood.

 My Father’s family gave me the experience of the log cabin in Salem, Maine.
 When I say log cabin I mean hand-hewn logs notched and fitted on-site, with oakum chinked into the joints and covered with quarter round.
 It was used mostly (but not solely) as a hunting camp.
 So, the many years of woodsmanship and hunting came from my Father's side.
 In my early years I spent more time than anybody I knew slogging through the often-wet Maine woods chasing White-tailed deer.
 "Slogging" is apt because I was more-often-than-not soaked to the skin while chasing those deer all day long in steady rain or wet snow.
 This all happened well before GORE-TEX technology appeared.
 So when I say soaked, I literally mean that oftentimes 100% soaked clothing contacted every square inch of skin.
 But the woods were so interesting that all I had to do was keep moving.
 If I stopped, hypothermia would set in.
 But those days are long gone.
 Now I love New Mexico.
 That is becoming another story, maybe a book.

-My BS degree in Wildlife Management was earned at the University of Maine at Orono.
+I began my professional education in Wildlife Management at the University of Maine at Orono.
 By that time I already had about 10 years in the Maine woods.
 As a Wildlife Biologist I have supported (and still do) a hunting heritage for all sportsmanlike hunters.....not the ones who enjoy killing for the sake of killing (they are out there alright) or who hunt for the sake of a trophy.
 Personally I do not enjoy killing things.
 Love the stalk and the peacefulness of the woods.
 But the experience of killing an animal during the hunt was traumatic enough to me that I stopped hunting.
 It's that simple, and I don't regret it a bit.
-Oh, if you are wondering about my intake of slaughtered, commercially processed animals, yes, it is very limited and has been for decades.
+Oh, if you are wondering about my intake of slaughtered, commercially processed animals, nothing goes to the kill floor for me.
+I eat no commercially raised animals at all.

 So as it turned out, when Ma and Dad married I would gradually become imprinted with a legacy that will prove to be my strongest interest for the rest of my life.
 I cannot express how grateful I am for this and pity those millions of kids who never get that chance.

 Eventually I landed a wildlife job in Florida.
-I spent over 10 years working with Southeastern wildlife in Florida and Georgia (almost exclusively in the field).
+I spent over 10 years working with Southeastern wildlife in the Everglades and in Georgia (almost exclusively in the field).
 It was here that I met the people I worked with and built memories with in the wildlife field: Tom Brooks, Mike Brown, Lance McClellan, Mark Robson and Jim Rogers PhD..

 While living on the JW Corbett Wildlife Management area I enjoyed a lot of nature photography.
 My daughter Carie has enjoyed time working "firsthand" with the wildlife I photographed.
 She could not have gotten that in a classroom and the imprinting lasts a lifetime.

-My book on the American alligator is close to appearing as an e-book (I believe).
-It is done and it is packed with the fascination that is nature.
+My next book on the American Alligator is close to release.
+It also is packed with the fascination that is nature.

 Hope you enjoy.......Robert King